lmlui/Jorg/README.md

  <h4>Minimum coverage</h4>

  During each iteration contigs that do not meet the minimum coverage are filtered out.
 We recommend starting with a minimum coverage of 75% of the top contig.
-Use BWA to map reads to get coverage values or see the `totalAvgDepth` field in the `depth.txt` file in MetaBat 2 output.
+Use BWA to map reads to get coverage values or see the `totalAvgDepth` field in the `<contigfile>.depth.txt` file in MetaBat 2 output.

  <h3>Using the script</h3>